moves-rwth/dynasty/TUTORIAL.md

 This file provides a more detailed introduction to using Dynasty.
+In particular, multiple experiments with the tool, including the inputs and expected outputs, are discussed.
 A shorter overview of the tool, including instructions how to install it, can be obtained in [README](https://github.com/moves-rwth/dynasty/blob/master/README.md), which we advise the reader to read or at least quickly skim through first.

 # Feasibility Analysis